Chyannetech/Heroku-Deployment/README.md

 * Link to Trello: [Trello] https://trello.com/b/GGfcbJtX/travelmoire

  ## Next Steps
-* Travelnore will be complete when users are able to login with their email and password to access their personal travel entrees.
+* Travelmoire will be complete when users are able to login with their email and password to access their personal travel entrees.
-* Users will also be able to upload more than one photo at a time and a video from their cell phone.
+* Users will also be able to upload photos.
-*  CSS styling will improve to match the travel-theme of this project and I also plan to work more towards provding a better mobile friendy design.
+*  CSS styling will improve to match the travel-theme of this project.

 ## Deployment [Project URL]
 * [Heroku] https://travelmoire.herokuapp.com/